- What is the difference between the EPT and the GWPE?

 - When should I take the GWPE?

-It is best to take the examination as soon as you qualify by having completed sixty semester units and English 100/A or an equivalent course.
+It is best to take the examination as soon as you qualify by having completed sixty semester units and English 103, English 104, or an equivalent course.
 In other words, you should take the examination during your junior year if possible and certainly no later than two semesters before your expected date of graduation--that is, fall semester of your senior year if you plan to graduate in May.

 - Why take the GWPE so early?

-Mainly, so that students who fail the exam will have time either to repeat the examination or to enroll in a writing course to help them improve their writing.
+Mainly, so that students who fail the exam will have time either to repeat the examination or to get tutoring or enroll in a writing course to help them improve their writing.
 Keep in mind that unexpected conditions might arise that could prevent your repeating the examination or enrolling in a course.
 For example, conflicts with other requirements, such as field trips or special examinations for your major field, or personal illness or family emergency might make it difficult for you to repeat the exam when it is offered.
 In other words, allow yourself some time to maneuver if you fail the examination.

 - I always get good grades on my term papers, so doesn't that indicate that I'm a good writer and don't need to take the GWPE early?